denten-books/plain-text/0-chapter.md

 "long tail" than in the "short head."
 Another way to put it would be to say that technology devalues expert knowledge a kind, a topic that Anderson's essay only begins to address.
-We could also say that the cluster of networking, storage, and search technologies bring with them a multiplicity of canons, or perhaps, the condition under which "the canon" paradoxically includes the totality of all things ever produced.
+We could also say that the cluster of networking, storage, and search technologies brings with it a multiplicity of canons, or perhaps, the condition under which "the canon" paradoxically includes the totality of all things ever produced.
 Radical disintegration, in that sense, when carried far enough, is also radical consolidation.
-At first glance, it seems that "long tail" market dynamics usher a time of unmediated access to culture and knowledge.
-Yet a more careful analysis, one that will become more clear in the progression of the present text, would reveal a shift in the proprietors of mediation.
-The algorithms behind Amazon's suggestion engines seem to rely on "flat" and "democratic" patterns of mass consumption.
-It is important to remember however, that algorithms are not some sort of disembodied, autonomous agents.
-They do not write themselves.
-In the marketplace of the long tail, the role of a literary critic (of the kind that writes book reviews) is now fulfilled by the programmer and (usually) his proxy, the algorithm.
+At first glance, it seems that market dynamics of the long tail kind usher a time of unmediated access to culture and knowledge.
+Yet a more careful analysis, one that will become more clear in the progression of the book, would reveal a shift in the proprietors of mediation.
+The very nature of expertise changes along with the material affordances that underlie cultural consumption.

-Yet, I am not willing to cede expertise in the mechanics of literary life to those who are not intrinsically steeped in the study of things like narratology, canon formation, book history, textual criticism, or authorship studies (among many other similar possible topics).
-These mechanisms remain as relevant as ever, if not more so.
-Except, they can no longer be applied to the "short head."
-Within the long tail, multiple canons live and vie for attention.
+The algorithms behind Amazon's suggestion engines treat all consumption as a relatively flat field of consumer activity.
+The buying of consumer goods like baby food or digital cameras is tracked side by side with journal subscriptions and reading habits.
+These exist literally in the same database, and are governed through computational means aimed only at economic growth.
+It is important to remember that algorithms (and economies) do not function as some sort of disembodied, autonomous agents.
+They are constructed, and despite advances in artificial intelligence cannot articulate their own teleological goals.
+The retail software engineer, along with his algorithm, now compete with the cultural critic for the role of taste makers.

-They each project their own sense of superiority and lasting value.
-To survive the literary scholar must assert presence in conversations that cut across specific "neighborhoods" of clustered value domains, which include the Literary, writ large, as one of the many readily available communities of readership.
+Yet, I am not willing to cede expertise in the mechanics of literary life to those who are not intrinsically interested in the non-consumption based aspects of literary production like hermeneutics, narratology, canon formation, book history, textual criticism, or authorship studies, among other concerns central to the study of literature.
+These mechanisms remain as relevant as ever, if not more so in the democratic abundance.
+Except, these can no longer be assumed to have a uniform quality.
+Multiple canons live and vie for attention within the long tail.
+Each of them projects its own sense of "superiority" and "lasting value."
+Each a literature in its own right.
+It has perhaps always been so, only now the marketplace dynamics of textual diffusion dominate to match the logic of cultural relativism in the intellectual sphere.
+In these conditions, the literary scholar participates in conversations that cut across specific "neighborhoods" of clustered value domains.
+The Literary, writ large, enters a crowded multitude of vital and vibrant communities of readership.

-### Literature within the Long Tail
+### Literatures of the Long Tail

-Under the "short head" model, the reading of short stories, novels, poetry, and plays appears to be at grave risk.
+The reading of short stories, novels, poetry, and plays appears to be at grave risk, but only from the point of view of the established canon.
 The last survey of Public Participation in the Arts conducted by the Census Bureau on the behest of the National Endowments for the Arts (NEA) concludes that:

 > For the first time in modern history, less than half of the adult population
 > now reads literature, and those trends reflect a larger decline in other